-While the basic structure of the Comments remains unchanged from the Second Edition, some headings have been revised to provide better signpost guidance to the reader, and the text has been modified to provide better clarity and reflect changes over the past decade.
+While the basic structure of the Commentary remains unchanged from the Second Edition, some headings have been revised to provide better signpost guidance to the reader, and the text has been modified to provide better clarity and reflect changes over the past decade.

-Comment 5.a. has been amplified to reflect the two-part nature of the preservation duty-a trigger, and then proper scoping of the legal hold.
+- Comment 5.a. has been amplified to reflect the two-part nature of the preservation duty-a trigger, and then proper scoping of the legal hold.
 This Comment also reemphasizes that duplicative instances of identical ESI need not be preserved, and in keeping with the Commentary on Legal Holds and recent case law, proportionality applies to preservation determinations.
-New paragraphs have been added to address preservation by non-parties in response to a Rule 45 subpoena, and the special preservation issues that may arise with social media sources and other newer information-generating technologies.
+New paragraphs have been added to address preservation by non-parties in response to a Rule 45 subpoena, and the special preservation issues that may arise with social media sources and other newer information-generating technologies. - Comment 5.b. has been updated to reference The Sedona Conference Commentary on Information Governance.13 While the concept that an organization may wish to prepare for electronic discovery to reduce costs and risk is carried over from the Second Edition, it is emphasized that information governance programs are discretionary, and the absence of such a program should not be considered in determining whether an organization has met its preservation obligation.

-12 The Sedona Conference, Commentary On Legal Holds: The Trigger & The Process, 11 SEDONA CONF.
-J. 265 (2010).
+^{13.} The Sedona Conference, Commentary on Information Governance, 15 SEDONA CONF.
+J. 125 (2014).

-- Comment 5.b. has been updated to reference The Sedona Conference Commentary on Information Governance.
-While the concept that an organization may wish to prepare for electronic discovery to reduce costs and risk is carried over from the Second Edition, it is emphasized that information governance programs are discretionary, and the absence of such a program should not be considered in determining whether an organization has met its preservation obligation. - Comment 5.b. also notes that advances in backup technologies mean that organizations may not be dependent on hard-to-access backup tapes.
+- Comment 5.b. also notes that advances in backup technologies mean that organizations may not be dependent on hard-to-access backup tapes.
 However, in light of strong support from the WG1 membership, illustrations from earlier editions about backup media have been carried forward to preserve guidance in those situations where it is appropriate. - Comments 5.c. and 5.d. have been revised to reflect the teachings from The Sedona Conference Commentary on Legal Holds.

 No change was made to the Principle itself.
-The Comments, however, have been rewritten substantially, and several Comments reordered.
+The Commentary, however, has been rewritten substantially, and several Comments reordered.

 - Comment 6.a. has been revised completely to explain the reasoning behind the Principle, i.e., why responding parties are best situated as opposed to how they should respond. - Comment 6.b. has been replaced with new guidance addressing the logical extension of the Principle that responding parties should be permitted to proceed in fulfilling their obligations on their own, taking appropriate note of The Sedona Conference's position on supporting meaningful cooperation in discovery when considering the scope and application of this Principle. - Comment 6.c. contains elements of former Comment 6.e. addressing documentation and validation, but has been expanded to address all discovery processes rather than just ESI collection.
-Former Comment 6.c has been moved to Comment 6.d.
+Former Comment 6.c. has been moved to Comment 6.d.